dutertetimes/dutertetimes.github.io/news/_posts/2016-08-06-20160806T014721-Mindanao Environment Summit.md

 excerpt: The Department of Environment and Natural Resources held a two-day environment summit in Mindanao which started on 4 August to address environmental concerns in Mindanao and promote social justice.
 layout: post
 categories: [environment]
-tags: [environment summit, someday, social justice]
+tags: [oya mindanao, state of mindanao environment day, environment summit, someday, denr, social justice]
 published: true
 permalink: /news/20160806T014721
 image: